-I came up with this snack/candy one day while I was playing around.
+Frito Candy is something I came up while playing around in the kitchen.
 It was supposed to be kind of a trashy but delicious snack — a mess of Fritos, pretzels, and peanut butter cups held together in a matrix of brown sugar and butter.
-I made it and liked it enough to take to a party.
+I made it with skepticism knowing it would at the least, satisfy a sweet & salty craving.
+In the end, I liked it enough to take it to a party.

-The reaction to this candy/cookie or whatever it is, was astonishing.
+The reaction to this candy/cookie or whatever you call it, was astonishing.
 My girlfriends ate it up in seconds and over the course of the next few months, kept asking for more.
-I developed a new appreciation for Fritos (which do not have MSG, I learned) and have come to appreciate them for the wholesome, trans-fat free snack food they are .
+I developed a new appreciation for Fritos (which do not have MSG, I learned) and have come to appreciate them for the wholesome, trans-fat free snack food they are ;).
 Okay, so that’s a stretch, but Fritos are not all that bad for you and in some cases, they can stand in for dessert.

 Note: If you are unsure about this recipe, as you should be, go ahead and halve it and do it in an 8 inch pan.

 - 1/2 cup brown sugar

 - 1 1/2 cups semi-sweet chocolate chips (or however many you want)

 - Preheat oven to 350 degrees F and line a 13x9 inch pan with parchment paper or no-stick (Release) foil.

 - Place pretzels in food processor and pulse to break - don't pulverize.
 Add Fritos to processor and break them up with pretzels.
 Dump into pan.
 Unwrap peanut butter cups and throw them in the mix.
 It should look similar to this, keeping in mind this is a half batch.